 - A prestigious Purdue degree

-Programs offered by the School of Music are fully accredited by the National Association of Schools of Music and the American Music Therapy Association.
+Purdue University Fort Wayne is an accredited institutional member of the National Association of Schools of Music and the American Music Therapy Association.

 Looking for ways to make paying for college a little easier?
 ScholarshipUniverse is a tool for current and admitted Purdue Fort Wayne students that allows you to create an academic profile and connect with scholarship opportunities.